2018 Bass Pro Shops NRA Night Race

 The 2018 Bass Pro Shops NRA Night Race is a Monster Energy NASCAR Cup Series race held on August 18, 2018 at Bristol Motor Speedway in Bristol, Tennessee.
 Contested over 500 laps on the .533 mi short track, it was the 24th race of the 2018 Monster Energy NASCAR Cup Series season.
+The race was won by Kurt Busch who scored his first win at the track since 2006.
+This was Busch's sixth and final career win at Bristol as his last win in the night race at Bristol had come in 2003.
+This was also Busch's 30th career Cup victory and his sixth and final win for Stewart-Haas Racing.

 Report

 Background

 The Bristol Motor Speedway, formerly known as Bristol International Raceway and Bristol Raceway, is a NASCAR short track venue located in Bristol, Tennessee.
 Constructed in 1960, it held its first NASCAR race on July 30, 1961.
 Despite its short length, Bristol is among the most popular tracks on the NASCAR schedule because of its distinct features, which include extraordinarily steep banking, an all concrete surface, two pit roads, and stadium-like seating.
 It has also been named one of the loudest NASCAR tracks.